Warpgate. Your workload's connection to the world.

 Automatic registration and reconnection

 Warpgate registers itself with the control plane on startup, heartbeats continuously, and reconnects independently with exponential backoff on network interruption.
 Graceful deregistration on shutdown.
+Its bootstrapped identity is persisted, so restarts reconnect in seconds, and a single Warpgate holds tunnels to multiple edge nodes at once for redundancy.

 Configuration